Insect repellents

 - the maximum number of applications allowed per day

-When using an insect repellent:
+When using a personal insect repellent:

 - keep all product containers out of the reach of children and pets